 Asset maintenance strategies have a bearing on multiple aspects of industrial operations, including revenues, quality, and safety.
 That’s why, predicting asset failure has been top of mind for businesses since the 1980s.
 Predictive maintenance finds its origins in the Just-in-Time paradigm of Japanese manufacturing, and was further fleshed out by C.H.
 Waddington in the 1990s.
 Since then, predictive maintenance has been used as an umbrella term for a multitude of maintenance strategies that serve to eliminate the need for reactive maintenance.
+Predictive maintenance solutions offer proactive approaches to asset management, leveraging data analytics and machine learning algorithms to forecast equipment failures before they occur.

 In asset maintenance, the intervals at which your teams schedule maintenance is a key determinant of your maintenance costs and their effectiveness.
 So, how many types of predictive maintenance approaches are there?
 Is one better than the others?